-- 1. (i) (c) Lomov to Natalya

-- (ii) (a) land grabbing

-- (iii) (d) Oxen Meadows

-- (iv) (b) to illegally capture something

-- (v) (b) blame

-- 2. When Natalya's father hears their argument, he enthusiastically starts participating and finally throws his neighbour out of the house.
-Alone with Natalya, he is complaining loudly about Lomov, and his dismay that his neighbour dared to make a marriage proposal.

-- 3. At first, Chubukov suspected that Lomov had come to borrow money.
+- 1. (i) (c) Lomov to Natalya - (ii) (a) land grabbing - (iii) Oxen Meadows - (iv) illegally capture somebody else's property. - 2.
+At first, Chubukov suspected that Lomov had come to borrow money.
 He was not sincere when he told Lomov that he had always loved him and that he was like his own son.
 He had decided that he would not give Lomov any money if he tried borrowing from him.
 If he truly meant what he had said, then he would not have thought of not giving him money.
-He

-- said so only because Lomov had come with the proposal to marry his daughter. - 4.
+He said so only because Lomov had come with the proposal to marry his daughter. - 3.
 Lomov is thirty-five years of age with health problems.
 He wishes to settle down by getting married.
-He knows that his neighbour and friend Chubukov's twenty-five year old daughter, Natalya is still single.
+He knows that his neighbour and friend Chubukov's twenty-five years old daughter, Natalya is still single.
 She is beautiful, an excellent housekeeper and an estate manager, well-educated and belongs to an equally rich family as Lomov.
+Therefore, he wishes to marry Natalya. - 4.
+When Natalya's father hears their argument, he enthusiastically starts participating and finally throws his neighbour out of the house.
+Alone with Natalya, he is complaining loudly about Lomov, and his dismay that his neighbour dared to make a marriage proposal.

-Therefore, he wishes to marry Natalya. - 5.
-Chekov has used humour and exaggeration in the play to comment on courtship in his times.
+5. Chekov has used humour and exaggeration in the play to comment on courtship in his times.
 Ivan Lomov and Stepan Chubukov have known each other for years and share a cordial relationship.
 When Lomov goes to meet Chubukov and asks for Natalya's hand in marriage, Chubukov is elated.
 He hugs and kisses Lomov as he cannot contain his joy.
 Chubukov is a hypocrite and his hypocrisy creates humour in the play when he starts hurling abuses at his old friend Lomov and talks to him in a derogatory manner.
-He does this to support and encourage the shrewd Natalya in her arguments with Lomov.
+He does this to support and encourage the shrew Natalya in her arguments with Lomov.
 What also adds to the elements of humour in the play is that the real purpose of the meeting, the marriage proposal, is almost forgotten amidst all this quarrelling over petty issues.